-Over the past couple of years, some vets in the USA have suggested there could be a link between dogs developing heart disease, and grain-free diets.
-The FDA (Food & Drug Association) first highlighted this potential link back in 2018, with further studies taking place towards the end of last year (September 2020).
+In recent years, some vets in America have suggested there could be a link between dogs developing heart disease, and grain-free diets.
+The FDA (Food & Drug Association) first highlighted this potential link back in 2018, with further studies ongoing.

 What’s sparked this?

-The US Food and Drug Administration released a statement saying they’re investigating a potential link between dog food and a series of unusual cases of heart disease in dogs.
-A similarity uncovered during the investigation was that these dogs were all fed grain-free diets, using potatoes and legumes (beans, peas, lentils etc) as the main carbohydrate source.
+The US Food and Drug Administration released a statement saying they’re investigating a potential link between dog food and a series of unusual cases of heart disease.
+A similarity uncovered during the investigation was these dogs were all fed grain-free diets, using potatoes and legumes (beans, peas, lentils etc) as the main carbohydrate source.

 Could diet cause heart disease?